Train Test Split: What It Means and How to Use It

 Even if the model was performing very well, it is unlikely that it would get buy-in from stakeholders or coworkers since there is more to a home than sqft_living.

-Note that the original data set has location information like “lat” and “long.”
-The image below visualizes the price percentile of all the houses in the data set based on “lat” and “long,” neither were included in the data the model trained on.
+Note that the original dataset has location information like “lat” and “long.”
+The image below visualizes the price percentile of all the houses in the dataset based on “lat” and “long,” neither were included in the data the model trained on.
 As you can see, there is a relationship between home price and location.

 You can incorporate location information like “lat” and “long” as a way to improve the model.
 It’s likely places like Zillow found a way to incorporate that into their models.